longuyen97/kotlin-neural-network/README.md

 - [x] Nestorov driven gradient descent

 The implementation is made mostly for educational purpose to provide some insight into low level programming with neural network.
 For this purpose I implemented the whole network topology with Kotlin/Java.
+The performance is still not that good in comparision to the performance of a Tensorflow's model.
+But I hope to obtain a deeper understanding of neural network's optimization in my Master.

 ### Dataset
 - MNIST dataset for number classification
 - Fashion-NIST dataset of Zalando Research for clothes classification
 - Advanced Boston House Price dataset for price regression

-### Dependencies
-- `Apache Commons CSV` for CSV reading.
-- `XChart` for visualization.
-- `Nd4j` for linear algebra.

 # Experiments with the implementation

+I made some experiments with the implemented neural network to take a better insight into how the model works.
+Following are some results of the experiments which I find particularly interesting.

 ### Comparing positive only initialization with a combination of positive and negative weights